SpenceFrancois/peakportfolio.ai-open/README.md

 Modern portfolio construction draws on multiple forms of analysis and judgment, which are frequently executed through separate tools and workflows.

-PeakPortfolio explores a unified approach to expressing, constructing, and evaluating portfolios in one structured system.
+PeakPortfolio explores a approach to expressing, constructing, and evaluating portfolios in one structured system.

 ---